The Bytescale CDN's permanent cache eliminates file re-processing costs and latency.

 If auto is used, the file will be permanently cached if it takes > 500 milliseconds to process.

-Your account's default cache behaviour is used for cache_ttl and cache_perm when they are omitted from the querystring.
+Your account's default cache behavior is used for cache_ttl and cache_perm when they are omitted from the querystring.

 This website requires a modern web browser -- the latest versions of these browsers are supported: